-Rasha is a Senior Analyst and the Head of the Nonstate Actors program in the Human Security Unit at the Newlines Institute.
-Prior to joining the Newlines Institute, Rasha was the editor in charge of “Irfaa Sawtak”, a US-based platform that offers insights into post-conflict communities in Iraq and Syria through personal digital storytelling, essays, and photo collections.
+Rasha was as Senior Analyst and the Head of the Nonstate Actors program in the Human Security Unit at the New Lines Institute.
+Prior to joining the Institute, Rasha was the editor in charge of “Irfaa Sawtak,” a U.S.-based platform that offers insights into post-conflict communities in Iraq and Syria through personal digital storytelling, essays, and photo collections.

 Her commentary and publications focus on armed groups, radicalization, Middle Eastern geopolitics, and contemporary Iraqi politics and society.
 Her work has been featured in The Atlantic, The Independent, The National, The New York Times, and The American Interest.

 She is an alum of the University of Mosul and holds a Masters of Arts in Translation and Linguistics.
 She tweets at @RashaAlAqeedi.